semuconsulting/PyMandel/README.md

 ### Performance Optimisations

-The application makes use of [Numba](http://numba.pydata.org/) just in time (jit) compilation, caching and parallelisation techniques, in conjunction with Numpy image arrays, to dramatically improve calculation and rendering times.
+The application makes use of [Numba](http://numba.pydata.org/) just in time (jit) compilation, caching and parallelisation techniques, in conjunction with Numpy image arrays, to dramatically improve calculation and rendering times relative to standard Python.

 **NB:** The very first time the program is used after installation, jit compilation and caching will delay the first plot by a couple of seconds, but thereafter the rendering should start instantly.

-**NB:** While the Numba function decorators do afford a dramatic performance improvement over standard Python, we're not in the Ultra Fractal &copy; league here.
-But, hey, it's free and open source so have fun!

 ## How To Use